On the Computational Complexity of Model Checking for Dynamic Epistemic Logic with S5 Models: Conclusion

 \section{Conclusion}

-We extended known complexity results for the model checking problem for DEL with a detailed computational complexity analysis.
 In particular, we studied various restrictions of the problem where all models are S5, including bounds on the number of agents, allowing only single-pointed models, allowing no postconditions, and allowing semi-private announcements rather than updates with arbitrary event models.
 We showed that the problem is already \PSPACE{}-hard for very restricted settings.

 Future research includes extending the computational complexity analysis to additional restricted settings.
-For instance, it would be interesting to see whether the polynomial-time algorithm for Proposition~\ref{prop:ptime} can be extended to the setting where the models contain only relations that are transitive, Euclidean and serial (KD45 models).
-In the setting of KD45 models, it would also be interesting to investigate the complexity of the problem for the case where all updates are private announcements (i.e., a public announcement to a subset of agents, where the remaining agents have no awareness that any action has taken place).
+For instance, it would be interesting to see whether the polynomial-time algorithm for Proposition~\ref{prop:ptime} can be extended to the setting where the models contain only relations that are transitive, Euclidean and serial (KD45 models). { Additionally, it would be interesting to further investigate the contribution of various parameters of the problem input to the computational costs required to solve the problem--- continuing an endeavor that was recently initiated \cite{VandePol15,VandePolVanRooijSzymanik18}. } In the setting of KD45 models, it would also be interesting to investigate the complexity of the problem for the case where all updates are private announcements (i.e., a public announcement to a subset of agents, where the remaining agents have no awareness that any action has taken place).
 Moreover, future research includes obtaining upper bounds for the case where we only found lower bounds (i.e., for the case of one agent, a single-pointed models, and single-pointed event models with postconditions, where we showed \DeltaP{2}-hardness).

 [1]{}